AdobeDocs/analytics.en/help/analyze/analysis-workspace/virtual-analyst/c-anomaly-detection/view-anomalies.md

 1. Select the column settings icon in the column header, then ensure that the [!UICONTROL **Anomalies**] option is selected in the list of options.
 For more information, see [Column settings](/help/analyze/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md).

+1. Click away from the settings menu to view the updated table.

+   ![](assets/anomaly_detected.png)

 1. Anomalies are shown in the table as follows:

-   ![](assets/anomaly_detected.png)

    A **dark gray triangle** appears in the upper-right corner of each row where a data anomaly is detected.